 Another tip?
 Enroll in the Smart Traveler Enrollment Program (STEP), a free service for U.S. citizens traveling or living abroad.
 The State Department will send travel warnings, alerts and emergency messages based on your upcoming trip.
 It will also contact you in case of emergency when you are traveling using the email or phone number you provide.

 Remember, you are subject to the laws and the justice system of whatever country you visit.
 As such, it’s wise to familiarize yourself with the local laws impacting LGBTQ individuals.
-The International Lesbian, Gay, Bisexual, Trans, and Intersex Association, based in Geneva, Switzerland, provides a world map of sexual orientation laws.
+Business Insider magazine culled together a collection of maps that illustrate how drastically sexual orientation laws differ across the globe.

 (Related: LGBTQ couples share their story )